uni-vtuber/Dolphin_NoDrown/README.md

 4. Place the downloaded `.zip` file into the `datapacks` folder.
 5. If you are in the world, run the command `/reload`.
 If you are starting a new world, the data pack will be enabled automatically.

+## 🗑️ Uninstall

+To uninstall, simply remove the data pack file from the `datapacks` folder and run `/reload`.

+This data pack does not require a special uninstall command.
+It only applies a temporary effect to dolphins and does not make any permanent changes to your world (such as creating scoreboards or tags).
+The effect will wear off naturally once the data pack is removed.

 ## 📝 Compatibility

 This data pack is designed for **Minecraft: Java Edition 1.21.8 (`pack_format: 81`).
 It may work with other versions, but compatibility is not guaranteed.